ata4/glrage/README.md

 ## Tomb Raider (including Unfinished Business/Gold)

 The original patch for the ATI Rage Pro was released in a pretty unfinished state and contains a mixture of old DOS version bugs, Windows port bugs and new bugs introduced by ATI.
 Therefore, a lot of patches are required to fully restore the original Tomb Raider features and aesthetics.
+Also the game textures can be overridden with texture packs to greatly improve the look of the game.

 ### Installation instructions